prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - It's possible, that the "write" for "lwb 3" will complete before "lwb 2"
+- It's even possible for the "write" of "lwb 3" to complete before...

+   - the "write" of "lwb 2"

- - In which case, "lwb 3" will issue the flush...
+- If that occurs, the flush for "lwb 3" will get issued before...

-    - even though "lwb 2" is still outstanding
+   - the flush for "lwb 2"

 - It's important to note...

+   - even if the flush of "lwb 3" were to complete...

-    - "lwb 3" can't "complete" until "lwb 2" is complete
+   - the root ZIO "lwb 3" can't complete...

+   - becuase the root for "lwb 2" is still in progress.

-    - this is enforced by the ZIO layer
+   - This is enforced by the ZIO layer...

       - a "parent" ZIO can't complete until all children complete

 ---